jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 ## You made it to the end!
 Proud of you.

 So, I'm not sure how this site will evolve.
 I'll probably spruce it up cause it's bare atm.
-But this section will stay the same: me having streams of consciousness about random shit.
+But this section will stay the same: me having streams of consciousness about random topics.
 Hopefully some of it will be useful or entertaining to you.

 Peace.